 We'll start with a short drive north to explore Green Point’s seaside cliffs, a beautiful and intriguing sequence of layered rocks.
 Almost 500 million years ago, these rocks formed on the bottom of an ancient ocean.
 Here geologists discovered fossils that define the boundary between the Cambrian and Ordovician periods and makes Green Point a world geological benchmark.

-We'll head a little further north to walk the coastal lowlands across bogs and limestone ridges to Western Brook Pond, a spectacular freshwater lake hemmed in by 650m granite cliffs.
+We'll head a little further north to walk the coastal lowlands across bogs and limestone ridges to Western Brook Pond for a boat tour in a spectacular freshwater lake hemmed in by 650m granite cliffs.

 Day 3